Dark washed skinnies, brighter coloured blazers, wedges, fabulous dresses. That’s what I wear and I’m 15.posted almost 4 years ago

 Cute dresses are always good! :) I guess it takes awhile to find out what your true fashion sense is like.
 Don’t just go with clothes/trends because they are popular, but find clothes that really suit your body shape and your personality!
 Confidence + attitude are important, if your clothes show that and your personality then it doesn’t matter whether your clothes are “on trend” at the moment or not!posted almost 4 years ago

 Firstly, confer with your PARENTS to see what they consider appropriate and inappropriate.
 Then, check your school’s clothing policy to see what isn’t allowed in school.

 Then, EXPERIMENT!
 You are in high school.
 You’re developing your style.
 Put together what you think looks good.
 For inspiration, check out magazines tailored to people your age (i.e. seventeen) or follow some of the people on chictopia (particularly the ones around your age) whose fashion you admire.

 One thing, however, that gets loss in translation is that high school is not a fashion contest.
 Have fun with your clothes, but your grades should always be your first priority.

 Also, don’t TRY too hard to be different, because it’ll make you a poser.
 Also, there this saying that “the nail that sticks up is the one that gets hammered down”.
-Focus on developing your own unique style instead of being noticed by others or else it may backfire on you.posted over 3 years ago
+Focus on developing your own unique style instead of being noticed by others or else it may backfire on you.posted almost 4 years ago

 thank you all for your comments!!!!!
 Confidence just might be my issue … I have it but not enough..